galaxyproject/training-material/ChIP-Seq/tutorials/TAL1_binding_site_identification.md

 3. Click 'Add Datasets to visualization' and select the history containing the data from this analysis.
 Select the bedgraph files and the peak files (that you renamed).

 4. Navigate to the Gata1 locus (chr16:92501466-92926074) to inspect the aligned reads and Tal1 peak calls.
-(Mo:This region should have Tal1 peaks in both cellular states)
+(Mo: This region should have Tal1 peaks in both cellular states)

     - What do you see?

 ### Step 6: Identifying unique and common Tal1 peaks between the G1E and megakaryocyte states